-Thunder and lightning bear the same relation to each other, as the flash and the report of a cannon; and by the space of time which occurs between them in both cases, their distance from a particular spot may be known, reckoning 1142 feet for every second.
+Thunder and lightning bear the same relation to each other as the flash and the report of a cannon; and by the space of time which occurs between them in both cases, their distance from a particular spot may be known, reckoning 1142 feet for every second.

-45. Tides.-The tides are the alternate flux and reflux of the sea, which generally takes place every six hours.
-The tides are occasioned by the united action, exercised by the moon and sun, upon the earth and its waters.
+45. Tides.-The tides are the alternate flux and reflux of the sea, which generally take place every six hours.
+The tides are occasioned by the united attraction exercised by the moon and sun upon the waters.

 46. Versification.-Versification is the arranging of words and syllables in such equal order, as to produce that harmony which distinguishes poetry from prose.
 Verse may be either blank or in rhyme.
-In blank verse, the last words of the line do not correspond in sound, as they do in rhyme.
+In blank verse, the last words of the line do not correspond in sound as they do in rhyme.